The Role of a Pioneer Species in Primary Succession

 Initial Colonization of Barren Environments

-Pioneer species begin the recovery process by being the first organisms to colonize barren environments.
-They often settle on exposed rock or sand, where most plants would not survive.
-For instance, lichens and mosses are able to cling to the rock surfaces, breaking them down slowly and making way for the next stage of ecosystem development.
+Lichens and mosses are examples of these pioneers, which cling onto the rock surface, slowly breaking it and thus clearing a way for the subsequent ecosystem development.
 Over time, these early colonizers create the conditions necessary for other plants and animals to thrive.

 What is the Role of a Pioneer Species in Primary Succession?